Get a quote

 You probably won’t be shocked to hear that homeowners in catastrophe-prone states like Florida and Louisiana typically pay more for their insurance.
 What may be a surprise is just how much home hardening can help keep costs down.

 Hardening your home against risk reduces your likelihood of filing a claim.
 That’s a win for you because it helps you control your insurance costs while also saving you from dealing with repairs.
-But fewer claims is also a win for your insurance company, which is why so many of us give discounts for home hardening.
+But fewer claims is also a win for your insurance company, which is why so many give discounts for home hardening.

 We’ve put together a list of our top home hardening tips.
 But first, let’s get on the same page about what home hardening is.